rnelsonchem/costcalc2/docs/tables_basics.rst

 * *Volumes*: The amount of solvent utilization in volumes.
-This value is only required if *Equiv* for a particular compound is not given; if this column is used, the next two columns (*Relative* and *Sol Recyc*) are required.
+This value is only required if *Equiv* for a particular compound is not given; if this column is used, the next column (*Sol Recyc*) is required.
 The unit for volumes is L/kg, which can be interpreted as "liters of this solvent per kg of a reference compound."
 This is numerically equivalent to mL/g.
-The reference compound is defined in the next column.
+The reference compound is assumed to be the first compound in the reaction.

-* *Relative*: The reference compound for solvent volume calculations.
-This is typically the starting material/limiting reagent of the reaction, but that may not always be the case.
-Again, the name here must correspond to a compound from the Materials table; this cell contains a drop-down selector to ensure that a valid compound name is selected.
-The material name must also be defined in the current reaction *Step*, otherwise the cost calculation will result in an error.

 * *Sol Recyc*: The fractional percentage of this solvent that it is expected could be recycled.
 For example, if 95% of the solvent can be recycled, then